Yaroslav II Vsevolodovich

-Yaroslav II Vsevolodovich (Kiev, 1139–1198) was a Rus’ prince (a member of the Rurik dynasty).
+Yaroslav II Vsevolodovich (Kiev, 1139–1198) was an Olgovichi prince.
 He was prince of Ropesk (c.
 1146–1166), of Starodub (1166–1176), and of Chernigov (1176–1198).

-His early life
+Early life

 He was the second son of prince Vsevolod II Olgovich of Chernigov (who later became Grand Prince of Kiev) and Maria Mstislavna of Kiev (a daughter of grand prince Mstislav I Vladimirovich of Kiev).
 His father died on August 1, 1146.
 He began his political career as the prince of Ropesk (a town, located southwest of Starodub).

 In 1162, the younger brother of grand prince Rostislav I Mstislavich of Kiev, Vladimir Mstislavich seized Sluchesk, which had belonged to the Olgovichi.
 On February 15, 1164, Svyatoslav II Olgovich died.

 In the spring in 1166, prince Svyatislav Vladimirovich of Vshchizh died, and he evidently had no sons.
 Svyatoslav III Vsevolodovich as the senior prince of the Olgovichi held the authority to allocate the dead prince's domains, and he gave Starodub to Yaroslav.
 However, their cousin, prince Oleg Svyatoslavich of Novgorod-Seversk challenged the senior prince's preferential treatment of his own family.

 At the beginning of 1168, grand prince Mstislav II Izyaslavich of Kiev asked the princes of Rus' to help attack the Cumans; the Olgovichi sent Yaroslav, his brother Svyatoslav Vsevolodovich, as well as their cousins Oleg and Vsevolod Svyatoslavich.

 On March 8, 1169 the strong army of Andrey Yurevich took Kiev, but did not sack it.
 Mstislav Andreyevich appointed his uncle Gleb Yurevich to Kiev.
 Nevertheless, when the dethroned grand prince attacked Kiev in February 1170, Yaroslav and his brother sent troops to him.

 Oleg Svyatoslavich and his brothers attacked Starodub (Yaroslav's town), while prince Yaroslav Izyaslavich of Lutsk and the Rostislavichi sacked the towns of Yaroslav's brother.
 However, Oleg Svyatoslavich and his brothers did not manage to capture Starodub, and they accepted peace terms.